$54.99 (ex. tax)

 If you’ve heard of acidophilus, then chances are you’ve also heard of Lactobacillus.
-Acidophilus is a species of bacteria from the Lactobacillus family, a widely used type of friendly bacteria often found in live cultures supplements.
+Acidophilus is a species of bacteria from the Lactobacillus family, a widely used type of friendly bacteria often found in probiotic supplements.
 But let’s go a little bit deeper into the mysterious world of bacteria, to understand exactly what Lactobacillus is.

 Lactobacillus is what is known as a genus of bacteria, a large group comprised of different types of lactic-acid-producing bacteria (hence the name Lactobacillus).
 This genus is the ‘parent’, so to speak, but within this genus there are numerous well-known friendly bacterial species, including reuteri, rhamnosus, and acidophilus.
 Lactobacilli are natural residents of the human gut, but are also found in other plant and animal environments, and in fermented foods such as yoghurt and cheese.
-Bacteria from this genus have been featured in countless clinical trials, and it boasts a very large number of highly researched strains (types) of live cultures, including Lactobacillus acidophilus NCFM®, the most extensively researched strain of Lactobacillus acidophilus in the world.
+Bacteria from this genus have been featured in countless clinical trials, and it boasts a very large number of highly researched strains (types) of probiotics, including Lactobacillus acidophilus NCFM®, the most extensively researched strain of Lactobacillus acidophilus in the world.

 Firstly, the strain should have sufficient scientific evidence to support its safety and survival to the gut.
 Secondly, don’t be drawn in by huge billion counts.
 Higher billions does not necessarily equal higher quality – it’s much more important to get the right strains, even if they’re in lower quantities.
 Lastly, check it has a ‘time of expiry’ guarantee as opposed to a ‘time of manufacture’ guarantee, as this means the contents are guaranteed until the supplement goes out of date, rather than just at the time of manufacture (as numbers can decrease after this point).